+However, at a Dmitry Masleev piano concert I ran into Koenraad Gys who was also an extra.
+He said he clearly saw me about 10 minutes in while watching a DVD of the movie!
 Ironically, almost exactly a year earlier (a month after filming) I bumped into Koenraad in Dubai.
-He was with his brother-in-law Nabeel, and another friend Dean — all were extras.
+He was with his brother-in-law Nabeel, and another friend Dean — all of whom were extras.

 I planned to watch the DVD, but that turned out to be unnecessary.
 On Monday, November 7, just as I logged into YouTube for my MGT 100, Principles of Management class at American University in the Emirates (AUE), I saw a suggested clip titled “Star Trek Beyond: Starbase Yorktown Introduction Sequence.”

 I watched the video with my students, who were delighted and excited.
 It was special sharing that moment with them, especially since I first received a text confirming my casting while I was teaching another class!
 And, sure enough at 1:31 to 1:32 — 1 second of movie magic — spotted myself in my dark blue costume on the left hand side of the frame!
 You can somewhat see my extra two arms near my thighs, but you can very clearly see my face.

 I took three screen shots from the YouTube clip and enhanced them, circling myself in red.
 You can also two of the friends I made on set: Alissar Nasrallah to my right wearing a yellow jacket and Shah Qhan in the middle of the shot facing the other way with his hand on another extra’s back.